Airports Out West

 A relatively small number of 767-400ER (extended-range) variants were built for Delta and Continental Airlines.
 Twenty-one feet longer than the -300 model, it features raked wingtips and slightly larger windows identical to the Boeing 777.
 The rollout ceremony took place on August 26, 1999.
 In the end, only thirty-seven -400ERs were produced.

 I made two visits to the Renton factory.
 Except for a small batch, all the Boeing 737 have been built here.
 The prototype 737-700 made its debut on December 8, 1997.
 I’m afraid the lighting left much to be desired.
 N737X eventually became N707SA for launch customer Southwest Airlines, where it is still in service.

 Another short production run involved the Boeing 757-300, seen here on its rollout day, May 31, 1998.
 Fifty-five were built for seven customers.
 Today Continental and Delta operate the lion’s share, Delta having inherited its fleet from Northwest.
 Twenty-three feet longer than the 757-200, the type is still a desirable airplane, seldom seen on the second-hand market.

 SEA – Seattle-Tacoma International

-On the same day, I caught Dornier 328 N339PH pulling into an adjacent gate.
+On the same day, I caught Dornier 328 N339PH pulling out of an adjacent gate.

 I miss the comfortable Fokker F.28, which was the flagship at Horizon Air for many years.
 N493US sits between assignments, on August 17, 1997.